ralfkret/monitor-control/readme.md

 ## Configuration
 You can set the mapping of input source names to the numerical values in `config.json`.
-This file will be read my the powershell function to provide the parameter suggestions.
+This file will be read by the powershell function to provide the parameter suggestions.